odoo/owl/doc/reference/reactivity.md

 To this end, Owl provides a proxy-based reactivity system, based on the `reactive` primitive.
-The `reactive` function takes an object as a first argument, and an optional callback as its second argument, it will return a proxy of the object.
-This proxy will track what properties are read through the proxy, and call the provided callback whenever one of these properties is changed through any reactive version of the same object.
+The `reactive` function takes an object as a first argument, and an optional callback as its second argument, it returns a proxy of the object.
+This proxy tracks what properties are read through the proxy, and calls the provided callback whenever one of these properties is changed through any reactive version of the same object.
 It does so in depth, by returning reactive versions of the subobjects when they are read.